calcitem/Sanmill/Readme.md

     make build ARCH=x86-64-modern
 ```

 When reporting an issue or a bug, please tell us which version and compiler you used to create your executable.
-These informations can be found by typing the following commands in a console:
+These information can be found by typing the following commands in a console:

 ```shell
     ./sanmill compiler
 ```

+### Qt Application

+Use Qt Creator to open `millgame.pro` , or use Visual Studio to open `millgame.sln` to build Qt Application.

+### Flutter App

+Run `./flutter-init.sh` , and then use Android Studio or  Visual Studio Code to open `src/ui/flutter_app` to build Flutter App.

 ## Understanding the code base and participating in the project